Croft233/Slepian-Wolf-Code/README.md

 ## How to Run the Simulations

 1. **Requirements:**
-   MATLAB or GNU Octave.
+   MATLAB
 2. **Instructions:**
    - Open the simulation scripts in MATLAB.
    - Run the main script to generate performance plots and analyze the achievable rate region.

 ## References
 V. Stankovic, A. D. Liveris, Zixiang Xiong and C. N. Georghiades, "Design of Slepian-Wolf codes by channel code partitioning," Data Compression Conference, 2004.
 Proceedings.
-DCC 2004, Snowbird, UT, USA, 2004, pp. 302-311, doi: 10.1109/DCC.2004.1281475. keywords: {Decoding;Turbo codes;Channel capacity;Time sharing computer systems;Power system modeling;Costs;Entropy;Data compression;Performance loss},
+DCC 2004, Snowbird, UT, USA, 2004, pp. 302-311, doi: 10.1109/DCC.2004.1281475.